Women in the Vietnam War: American casualties and memorials

-8 servicewomen, who were all nurses (seven Army nurses and one Air Force nurse), died during the war.
+Eight American servicewomen, all of whom were nurses (seven Army nurses and one Air Force nurse), died during the war.
+Those eight women’s names (Eleanor Grace Alexander, Pamela Dorothy Donovan, Carol Ann Drazba, Annie Ruth Graham, Elizabeth Ann Jones, Mary Therese Klinker, Sharon Ann Lane, and Hedwig Diane Orlowski) are on the Vietnam Veterans Memorial wall.

-The only servicewoman who was a nurse that was killed in action was First Lieutenant Sharon Lane; the rest died in accidents and illnesses.
+The only servicewoman killed in action was First Lieutenant Sharon Lane; the rest died of accidents and illness.
 Lane died from a shrapnel wound after her hospital was hit by an enemy rocket in Chu Lai Base Area.
 Lane was awarded a posthumous Bronze Star Medal with "V" device and Republic of Vietnam Gallantry Cross with Palm (both for heroism) and a Purple Heart.
 During the war, one Air Force woman, an Air Force flight nurse, was killed in the 1975 Tân Sơn Nhứt C-5 accident.

 59 American women who served as civilians (including nurses) in Vietnam were also killed and died in that war.
 4 were POWs.
+In 1962 Eleanor Ardel Vietti became America’s first woman POW in Vietnam.
+She is currently the only American woman unaccounted for from the Vietnam War.

+In March of 1965 one Barbara Robbins working for the CIA as a stenographer/secretary was caught in an explosion at the Embassy in Saigon.
+She was recruited from Colorado State University, serving for two years.
+Her death was disclosed to her family but not declassified until 2011.
+She was the first female CIA member to die in the line of duty.

-In 1984, the Vietnam Women's Memorial Project was founded by Diane Carlson Evans, leading to the creation of the Vietnam Women's Memorial in Washington D.C. in 1994.
+In 1984, the Vietnam Women's Memorial Project was founded by Diane Carlson Evans, leading to the creation of the Vietnam Women's Memorial in Washington D.C. in 1993.
+The Vietnam Women's Memorial is in Constitution Gardens, a park on the National Mall.
+It honors the American women who served in the Vietnam War.

 In 1980, Vietnam Veterans of America founded its Women's Project.